New Report Claims Facebook Shared Data With Chinese Firms

 According to the New York Times, Facebook shared data with at least 60 companies, some of which are based in China and have been explicitly flagged by U.S. intelligence services.
 Some of the agreements have existed for years, with certain agreements existing since at least 2010.
 Currently, the four partnerships are still in effect.

 American tech companies also had access to significant amounts of user data; such companies as Apple and Microsoft were also recently unveiled by Facebook as having had access to user data to help craft “Facebook experiences” on their respective devices and programs.
-The newly unveiled sharing of data which Chinese companies closely linked to the Chinese government has sparked renewed concerns about what exactly was collected, however, particularly as Chinese telecommunications services continue to fall under the iron sights of U.S. intelligence agencies.
+The newly unveiled sharing of data with Chinese companies closely linked to the Chinese government has sparked renewed concerns about what exactly was collected, particularly as Chinese telecommunications services continue to fall under the iron sights of U.S. intelligence agencies.

 The Pentagon has recently taken a stab at Chinese tech companies, for instance, in an effort to crack down on espionage efforts that government officials claim are harmful to U.S. private sector companies and national security interest.
-According to Axios, a Defense Department spokesperson announced that many stores serving U.S. government personnel would no longer carry devices or services offered by certain Chinese tech companies.
+According to Axios, a defense department spokesperson announced that many stores serving U.S. government personnel would no longer carry devices or services offered by certain Chinese tech companies.

-While Facebook’s stock valuation took a hit during the original breaking of news reports illustrating how the company was using user’s data, the company has since recovered.
+While Facebook’s stock valuation took a hit during the original reports illustrating how the company was using user’s data, the company has since recovered.
 Facebook CEO Mark Zuckerberg has testified on Capitol Hill to congressional representatives, and the company is still investigating the extent to which data was shared inappropriately with partner companies.